researcher111/DS2022/people/a8e7df18405282d36492d08ae4108c7b783cf9ebc5edb1c35b49134bb46ea9e3/README.md

-# Aimee Salazar Luna
+# Nathan Myers

-- Hobbies: hanging with friends, reading, exploring places, boba runs
+- Hobbies: hanging with friends, playing guitar, practicing sports
-- Spyname: Luna
+- Spyname: Nate
-- About me (Fake): I'm 21 and live in Utah
+- About me (Fake): I'm 36 and live in Cambodia